decision-making-mike/transport-company/README.md

 [completed-reads.txt](completed-reads.txt)

+## Update 7.
+Vehicles.
+The script `database/show-sample-data.bash`.

+In this update I'm updating the script `database/create-tables.sql` with the creation of the table `vehicles`, and the script `database/insert-data.sql` with the generation and insertion of data for that table.

+Additionally, I'm publishing the script `database/show-sample-data.bash`.
+It facilitates validating that tables contain expected data.

 ## Update 6.
 The scripts `database/create-tables.sql` and `database/insert-data.sql`.

 In this update I'm publishing the scripts `database/create-tables.sql` and `database/insert-data.sql`.
 They are simplified versions of the scripts with the same names that I have created back when this project still was a subproject.